vandoeselaar/SaveSyncX/README.md

 ## Features

 - Browse all save games found in `E:\UDATA` directly on the console
-- Back up saves to any WebDAV server over your local network
+- Back up saves to any WebDAV server over your local network or directly to cloud providers over HTTPS
 - Restore saves from the server back to the console
 - Automatic re-signing of EEPROM-locked (non-roamable) saves after restore and after downloading community saves
 - Delete local saves or remote backup snapshots from the UI